douyouzhe/system-design/case-study/ecommerce-platform/README.md

 ```
 curl -v -X GET https://api-m.sandbox.paypal.com/v2/payments/authorizations/0VF52814937998046 \
 -H "Content-Type: application/json" \
--H "Authorization: Bearer <Access-Token>"
+-H "Authorization: Bearer "
 ```

-These integrated services should send update to our system so we can update the order status accordingly based on the lifecycle.
+These integrated services should send updates to our system so we can update the order status accordingly based on the lifecycle.
 How should we store order objects?
 There are a few things we should consider:
 * obviously ACID properties are necessary
 * Order data is very structured
 * Orders will be frequently updated until reach the end of the lifecycle
 * We might need flexible query patterns: query by id, query by users, query by timestamps, query by merchants and etc. Optimization can be made using indexes on various columns

 We will use a SQL database based on the above reasons.
-Of course we can add a cache besides the SQL database for better performance.
+Of course, we can add a cache besides the SQL database for better performance.
 Refer to this [section](https://github.com/douyouzhe/system-design/tree/main/case-study/streaming-platform#user-login-flow) for caching strategy.
-However, it is very less likely that users want to query the purchases they made long time ago and there will be no more updates.
-Therefore we might want to dump all the history order data to a different place.
+However, it is very less likely that users want to query the purchases they made a long time ago and there will be no more updates.
+Therefore we might want to dump all the history order data into a different place.
 Cassandra is a highly-scalable distributed database that is good for handling large amounts of data across multiple data centers and the cloud.
-Plus, it is able to fast write huge amounts of data without affecting the read efficiency.
-Again, we can use a scheduler or a Order Archival Service to "move" data from the SQL database to the Cassandra cluster with a set threshold, like a few months or a year.
+Plus, it is able to fast write huge amounts of data without affecting reading efficiency.
+Again, we can use a scheduler or an Order Archival Service to "move" data from the SQL database to the Cassandra cluster with a set threshold, like a few months or a year.

 -----------------------
 ### User APP Flow